 For example, an Insurance application needs to be tested with many claims (let’s say 1000) at a time from multiple hospitals to ensure that the system processes all the claims successfully).

 With load testing, it is possible to check the threshold limit and stress testing ensures the maximum peak limit of transactions at which the system fails and recovers successfully from where it failed.

 The following is a list of different tools which can be used for Performance Testing of an Insurance application:

 Automated software testing is one of the challenges in the Insurance sector.

-Deloitte in his report highlighted that the Insurance industry is facing a significant disruption and the traditional business models can pose a challenge to the industry.
+Deloitte, in its report, highlighted that the insurance industry is facing significant disruption and that traditional business models could pose a challenge to the industry.
 Efficient testing carried out on any application can significantly reduce the number of defects in production.

 Given below are the 3 parts to automate an insurance application or software:

 - Assessing the testing state of the software

 Key benefits of Test Automation of an Insurance application: